weweb-assets/ww-chat-ai/AI.md

     - ownMessageTextColor: `string` - Text color of your own messages.
 Default: `#1e40af`
     - ownMessageBorder: `string` - Border of your own messages.
 Default: `1px solid #bfdbfe`

+    ## Message Data Mapping

+    The chat component supports flexible data mapping using formula expressions:

+    - mappingMessageId: `Formula` - Formula to extract message ID from your data.
+Default: `context.mapping?.['id']`
+    - mappingMessageText: `Formula` - Formula to extract message text from your data.
+Default: `context.mapping?.['text']`
+    - mappingSenderId: `Formula` - Formula to extract sender ID from your data.
+Default: `context.mapping?.['senderId']`
+    - mappingUserName: `Formula` - Formula to extract user name from your data.
+Default: `context.mapping?.['userName']`
+    - mappingTimestamp: `Formula` - Formula to extract timestamp from your data.
+Default: `context.mapping?.['timestamp']`
+    - mappingAttachments: `Formula` - Formula to extract attachments from your data.
+Default: `context.mapping?.['attachments']`

+    These mappings allow you to use any data structure for your chat messages by defining how your custom fields map to the component's expected properties.
+For example, if your data has a field named "content" instead of "text", you can set the `mappingMessageText` formula to: `context.mapping?.['content']`

     ### Input Area

     - inputBgColor: `string` - Background color of the message input.
 Default: `#ffffff`